Skip to main content

 Endless Cookie film image; cartoon anthropomorphic characters sitting at a table with breakfast

-Still, you probably want to know what it’s about, even if that question is not so easy to answer and it’s ultimately besides the point?
-Let’s say it’s about getting caught in your own hunting trap out in subzero temperatures.
-And that time a snow owl took a shine to your buddy and stayed perched on his arm even as he went and bought his groceries.
-It’s about half siblings sharing stories, living in a house with a dozen dogs, building a sweat lodge in the backyard, eating caribou candy, ludicrous RCMP raids, shuttling from Shamattawa, Manitoba to Toronto, portals to other worlds… But mostly it’s about interruptions, digressions, diversions, and those days when you could order up pizza for free.
+Are you ready for Endless Cookie, the most Canadian? comedy of recent years?
+It’s a documentary about half-siblings sharing stories, living in a house with a dozen dogs, building a sweat lodge in the backyard, eating caribou candy, enduring ludicrous RCMP raids, shuttling from Shamattawa, Manitoba to Toronto, opening portals to other worlds… But it’s mostly about interruptions, digressions, diversions, and those days when you could order up pizza for free.
+Also it’s animated, but you probably already noticed that.

 Directors